-Paris has E. Dehillerin, France’s oldest kitchenware store, established in 1820.
-Its longstanding competition in Marseille?
-Maison Empereur, a family-run institution established in 1827 by FranÃ§ois Empereur that lays claim to being the oldest hardware and cookware shop in France.
-The store is overseen by the decidedly discerning Laurence Guez, who took the helm in 2000, the sixth generation to carry on her family business.
+Paris may have E. Dehillerin, France’s oldest kitchenware store, established in 1820, but Marseilles has Maison Empereur, a family-run institution opened in 1827 by Francois Empereur.
+The shop, overseen since 2000 by the decidedly discerning Laurence Guez, has the distinction of being the oldest hardware and cookware shop in the country; Guez is the sixth generation to carry on her family business.

-All the staples once offered by France’s traditional (and now shuttered) neighborhood kitchen emporiums can still be found at Maison Empereurâ€”along with hardware items, bathroom goods, toys, and a slew of classic French staples for the home, from wicker chairs and enamel sinks to espadrilles.
+All the essentials once offered by France’s traditional (and now shuttered) neighborhood kitchen emporiums can still be found at Maison Empereur—along with hardware items, bathroom goods, toys, and a slew of classic French staples for the home, from wicker chairs and enamel sinks to espadrilles.
 Think of Maison Empereur as the local hardware store meets Merci.
 Well worth a detour should you be in the South of France.

-Photographs courtesy of Maison Empereur, unless otherwise noted.
+Photographs courtesy of Maison Empereur.

 Check out our posts on E. Dehilleren, the go-to source for kitchenware in Paris, and La Trésorerie, Paris’s new housewares shop.
-If you’re looking for somewhere to stay near Saint-Tropez (about a 30-minute drive from Marseille), consider La Suite Cassis, and for a worthwhile outing, see our post on a ProvenÃ§al Winery.
+If you’re looking for somewhere to stay near Saint-Tropez (about a 30-minute drive from Marseille), consider La Suite Cassis, and for a worthwhile outing, see our post on a Provení§al Winery.

 N.B.: This post is an update; the original story ran on September 24, 2014.